 MaximumFineFuels

 The amount of fine fuels (g m-2) used to rescale the fine fuel parameter in equations 3 and 6 of Scheller et al. (in prep.).
-This parameter is typically estimated from ‘typical’ conditions not including prior large disturbance (e.g., fire or insect mortality) events.
+This parameter can be estimated from ‘typical’ conditions not including prior large disturbance (e.g., fire or insect mortality) events.
 Fine fuels are estimated from surficial organic matter.

 MaximumRxWindSpeed

-The maximum wind speed under which prescribed fires will be put on the landscape.
+The maximum wind speed under which prescribed fires will be ignited on the landscape.

 MaximumRxFireWeatherIndex